Helooeverybody/Steam-Game-Pipline/README.md

       curl -fsSL https://tailscale.com/install.sh | sh
       sudo tailscale up

-      # On first install, there will be a link, send it to Discord so I can add you to tailnet
+      # On first install, there will be a link.
+Send it to Discord so I can add you to Tailnet
       ```

 3.  **Share IP Addresses**: Each member must find their Tailscale IP address and share it with the team.